sib-swiss/single-cell-training/docs/day2/clustering.md

       <img src="../../assets/images/UMAP_res.0.2.png" width="400"/>
     </figure>

+**Exercise:** When do the number of neighbors need to be changed?
+How does changing the method of clustering in FindClusters affect the output?
+Which parameter should be changed?

+??? done "Answer"
+    As FindClusters is an unsupervised clustering method supposedly telling yousomething about your UMAP plot, the two should go along.
+If one has reasons to change the number of neighbors in the UMAP function, here the same parameter should be adapted.

+    The method can be changed with algorithm = 2,3 or 4

 ### Save the dataset and clear environment

 Now, save the dataset so you can use it later today: